NASA-IMPACT/admg-backend/adr/0002-GCMD Sync Design Process.md

 ## Broader Project Summary
 The Airborne Data Management Group (ADMG) curates and distributes metadata for field operations conducted by the Earth Science Project Office (ESPO).
-ADMG wants to make it easier for scientists to access this data by creating an inventory of standardizing campaign metadata and a single search interface.
-Previous to the interface, data collection was managed in a massive Google Sheet and the IMPACT dev team imported it into the database.
-Development Seed helped build a search interface called CASEI and a maintenance interface (MI) where the inventory team can add new campaigns of metadata.
+ADMG wants to make it easier for scientists to find and access this data by creating an inventory of standardizing campaign metadata and a single search interface (publically accessabile).
+Previous to the maintenance interface (requires login credentials), data collection was managed in a massive Google Sheet and the IMPACT dev team imported it into the database.
+Development Seed helped build the public search interface called CASEI and the CASEI maintenance interface (MI, restricted access) where the inventory team can add new campaigns of metadata.

 ## Context and Problem Statement
-Sometimes keywords being searched in CASEI get out of sync from NASA’s GCMD database (a keyword management system).
+Sometimes the GCMD keywords available in CASEI get out of sync from NASA’s GCMD database (a keyword management system).
 [GCMD keywords](https://www.earthdata.nasa.gov/learn/find-data/idn/gcmd-keywords) are a hierarchical set of controlled Earth Science vocabularies that help ensure Earth science data, services, and variables are described in a consistent and comprehensive manner.
-We wanted to make sure that CASEI was using the same keywords as the GCMD database so we built a back end tool ([#216](https://github.com/NASA-IMPACT/admg-backend/pull/216)) that does a GCMD sync.
-This runs a job to fetch and compare instruments in our system with the GCMD database, then creates results of differences between records, and outputs a new draft record.
+The GCMD keywords are reviewed and updated from time to time, with new versions including additions, deletions, and modifications of keywords from previous versions.
+We wanted to make sure that CASEI was using the most current GCMD keywords as possible, so we built a back end tool ([#216](https://github.com/NASA-IMPACT/admg-backend/pull/216)) that does a GCMD sync.
+This runs a job to fetch and compare keyword lists in our system with the GCMD database, then creates results of differences between records, and outputs a new draft record.
 However, there was nowhere on the maintenance interface to allow admins to review keyword changes and resolve any affected records.

 ![GCMDKeywordViewer](https://user-images.githubusercontent.com/10764915/172685673-b12a33d0-cddc-40a2-9b25-a4cfcba6c104.png)
 _Image of the GCMD Keyword Viewer_